Short documentary about the making of ORM (Divisions, Linear), by Carsten Aniksdal.

 ORM (Divisions, Linear), DNB headquarters, Oslo, 2013.
 Leaded glass, 10 x 1 m.
 East-to-west view.

 Limited edition of porcelain cover plates for the DNB board, based on a translation of the pattern from the ceiling.
 The result was a circular pattern ring in three different color variations, each plate 31,8 cm in diameter.
-The plates were produced by Figgjo, who silk-screened, glazed and burnt them at their factory right outside Stavanger in Norway.
+The plates were produced by Figgjo, who silk-screened, glazed and fired the plates at their factory in Sandnes.